 The Serbian climate can be broken down into four different godišnja doba (seasons), with an average annual temperatura (temperature) ranging from 6.1 ° C (43 ° F) to 11.1 ° C (52 ° F), depending on latitude.
 Summers are hot, with August being the peak of the summer season.

 However, based on my experience, the transition between seasons (spring and autumn) is generally shorter than the main seasons (summer and winter) by about a month.
 So, leto (summer) and zima (winter) last on average about three and a half months, while proleće (spring) and jesen (autumn) last on average about two and a half months.
-If we want to make a comparison of these two main seasons, it is very easy to come to the conclusion that summer is a far more stable season in our country compared to winter.
-That's why Klima u Srbiji (Serbian climate) is quite interesting.
+If we want to compare these two main seasons, it is very easy to conclude that summer is a far more stable season in our country compared to winter.
+That’s why Klima u Srbiji (Serbian climate) is quite interesting.